 If the request is approved, we will let you and your health care provider know it was approved.
 If the request is not approved, a letter will be sent to you and your health care provider giving the reason for the decision.

 If you receive a denial and you do not agree with our decision, you may ask your plan for an "appeal."
 You can call your plan, make your request online or send in the appeal form you will find with your decision notice.
-Read our section on grievances for more information.

 Prior authorization requests for children under age 21